 In his recent role as New York City’s chief technology officer, Miguel Gamiño Jr. spearheaded initiatives to upgrade the city’s connectivity and fight for net neutrality.
 His novel approach to public-private partnerships took intractable city programs directly to startups – a strategy he plans to continue at Mastercard as he forges partnerships to solve challenges like transit and internet access.
 Before moving to New York, Gamino was the chief information officer in San Francisco.

 Audrey Gelman is the woman behind The Wing, a chain of coworking spaces geared toward women.
-That sentence would have read “exclusively for women” until January, when, facing a discrimination lawsuit, the company dropped its policy of not admitting men.
+The Wing was sued in August by a man claiming he was discriminated against because of his gender, seeking up to $12 million in damages, Business Insider reports.
+The Wing recently announced their new policy indicating that the space is designed for people who “express their gender in a variety of ways.”
 Gender equity complaints aside, The Wing raised $75 million in venture capital funding in 2018.
 It reportedly agreed to move its corporate headquarters to 137 Second Ave. in the East Village.